jahmaiosullivan/SmallAPI/Readme.md

 As of now it only has one API called SubscriberLists (see below for more info).

 To use the SubscriberLists API, do the following:
 * Obtain an API key
 * Create a subscriber list
 * Post an email to the subscriber list
 * Retrieve all emails from the subscriber list

-All these steps are outlined below.
+All these steps are outlined in detail below.

 ## Obtaining an API key